Helping You Seek Justice

 Construction contracts help indicate the terms of the agreement and outline what the clients should expect from the construction company and other parties involved.
-Our experienced team at J. Clay LeJeune, Attorney at Law, LLC, can help draft detailed construction contracts and ensure that your interests are fully and fairly protected.
+Our experienced team at LeJeune & Associates, can help draft detailed construction contracts and ensure that your interests are fully and fairly protected.
 Also, we can help review the terms of the contract, negotiate a more favorable agreement, and ensure that you're not exposed to potential liability.

 Construction Lien Law

 In Louisiana, a contractor or supplier that isn't paid for a construction project may be eligible to file a lien to seek payment.
 The lien (mechanics lien) provides the indebted party with a security interest in the property.
 A mechanics lien must be filed within 60 days from the date of completion of the whole project.
 Also, plaintiffs must take necessary action to enforce their lien within one (1) year of filing.

 All parties involved in a Louisiana construction contract are expected to honor the terms of the agreement.
 Disputes may arise due to a breach of contract or if any party defaults on their contractual obligations.